bspfsystems/SaferWater/CONTRIBUTING.md

 ### Non-Acceptable Issues

 Issues such as "I need help" or "It doesn't work" will not be addressed and/or will be closed with no assistance given.
-These type of issues do not have any meaningful details to properly address the problem.
-Other issues that will not be addressed and/or closed without help include (but are not limited to):
+These types of issues do not have any meaningful details to properly address the problem.
+Other issues that will not be addressed and/or will be closed without help include (but are not limited to):
-- How to install SaferWater (explained in README)
+- How to install SaferWater (explained in [USAGE.md](USAGE.md))
-- How to configure SaferWater (explained in README and default configuration)
+- How to configure SaferWater (explained in [CONFIGURATION.md](CONFIGURATION.md) )
 - How to create plugins
 - How to set up a development environment
 - How to install plugins